fbbdev/fbbdev.github.io/about.md

 a distance learning platform targeted to musicians and optimized for high-quality audio.

-**From 2019 onward** I've been developing and maintaining custom management software for a local businesses specializing in vine plants.
+**From 2019 onward** I've been developing and maintaining custom management software for a local business specializing in vine plants.
 The software tracks orders, incoming and outgoing shipments and warehouse status.

 **From 2014 to 2020** I've tutored privately students in Computer Science from the universities